Why We Need To Know How To Cook

 You Can Teach Your Kids to be Good Cooks and More Self-Sufficient

 I’m glad my daughters grew up loving to be in the kitchen.
-Most have ended up being “working moms,” but they still find time on most days to fix quality meals.
-I worry about today’s youth who not only don’t see their parents cooking meals, but haven’t been taught at home how it’s done.
+Most have become “working moms,” but they still find time to fix quality meals on most days.
+I worry about today’s youth who not only don’t see their parents cooking meals but haven’t been taught how it’s done at home.

-I feel we as parents have a duty to discuss healthy eating habits, and that includes learning to shop wisely, having a weekly menu to follow so you have the right ingredients available, and then teaching them how to follow recipes so the prepared food turns out how it should.
+As parents, we have a duty to discuss healthy eating habits.
+That includes learning to shop wisely, following a weekly menu so you have the right ingredients available, and teaching them how to follow recipes so the prepared food turns out how it should.

-If your children don’t learn at home, where will they?
-Don’t count on them taking a “home economics” class during high school or college, it won’t happen, at least in most states now.
+If your children don’t learn at home, where will they go?
+Don’t count on them taking a “home economics” class during high school or college; it won’t happen, at least in most states now.
 Set them up for a happy and healthy future by having them learn how best to cook at home.

 You Might Even Lose Some Weight

-Unless you’re one who “pieces” on the food while you’re preparing it, or overeating when you sit down to enjoy the meal, you can possibly lose some weight by preparing meals geared for healthy weight loss.
-Plan to eat lots of fruits and veggies, serve the meals on smaller plates so when those plates are filled, they really have less food and calories, and skip those delicious desserts we all love.
+Unless you ” piece” on the food while you’re preparing it or overeat when you sit down to enjoy the meal, you can possibly lose weight by preparing meals for healthy weight loss.
+Plan to eat lots of fruits and veggies and other whole foods, serve the meals on smaller plates, so they have less food and calories when those plates are filled, and skip those delicious desserts we all love.
 It also helps to eat meals earlier in the evening rather than right before bedtime.

 You Can Share Your Prepared Meals with Neighbors in Need

-There really isn’t anything more gratifying than taking a hot meal to a neighbor who is ill, lost a loved one, working crazy schedules, or just needs a “lift me up.”
-You not only help them, but it brings joy to you and your family, particularly if they helped prepare and deliver it.
+There isn’t anything more gratifying than taking a hot meal to a neighbor who is ill, has lost a loved one, is working a busy schedule, or needs a “special visit.”
+You not only help them but also bring joy to you and your family, particularly if they helped prepare and deliver it.

 To see the light in someone else’s eyes as they contemplate eating the meal is priceless.
 In case you missed this post, 20 Common Kitchen Tools You Need